bjoreman/bakery/README.md

   * header.template
   * footer.template
   * rss.template

 The templates go straight into the sources folder.

 Markdown files - files with the extensions .md, .markdown and .txt are considered Markdown - will be processed into HTML and wrapped with the header and footer templates.
+Other files, as well as folders, are copied as-is.

 In the header, the string ##TITLE## will be replaced with the first line of the Markdown file.
 Both header and footer can also use ##ROOT_PATH## to link to the root of the site.